Financial Aid for Current Undergraduate Students

-Federal regulations require that the University of Northern Colorado establish a policy to monitor the academic progress of students who apply for and/or receive federal, state and institutional aid.
-Students must be making satisfactory academic progress toward their academic objective in order to maintain their eligibility for financial aid.
+Federal regulations require that the University of Northern Colorado establish a policy to monitor the academic progress of students who apply for financial aid.
+Students must be making satisfactory academic progress (SAP) toward their academic program in order to maintain their eligibility for financial aid.

 Standards of Satisfactory Academic Progress

-The Standards for Satisfactory Academic Progress (SAP) and the associated policies may have changed for the next academic year.
-All students need to read this material carefully, and direct any questions to the Office of Financial Aid at 970-351-2502.
+The Standards for SAP and the associated policies may have changed for the next academic year.
+All students need to read this material carefully, and direct any questions to the Office of Financial Aid at 970-351-4862.

 Ineligible for Aid

-If Ineligible for Aid, you’re no longer eligible to receive financial assistance under any state or federal financial aid programs administered by or through the University of Northern Colorado.
+If you receive notification that you are Ineligible for Aid, you cannot to receive financial aid through UNC.
 Being Ineligible for Aid does not prohibit your enrollment at UNC, but you will be responsible for all charges incurred.
-Being Ineligible for Aid remains in effect unless removed by the Appeals Committee (See Financial Aid Appeals in the SAP standards document).
-If you are academically suspended and then are readmitted to the university, you must still appeal your financial aid suspension.
+Ineligibility remains in effect unless overturned by the Financial Aid Appeals Committee.
+If you are academically suspended and then are readmitted to the university, you must still appeal your financial aid Ineligibility.
 If financial assistance is received and you were not eligible for it, repayment of that aid is required immediately.
 The entire financial aid Refund/Repayment Policy may be obtained upon request from the Office of Financial Aid.